-Liftmoore cranes are electrically controlled using the hand-held pendant, which works in conjunction with the crane control module to operate powered functions.
+Liftmoore cranes are electrically controlled using the hand-held pendant, which works in conjunction with the crane control module to operate powered functions and precisely regulate speed.

-PENDANT
+PENDANT - WIRED

-All user inputs are facilitated by the remote pendant control.
+All user inputs are facilitated by a remote pendant control.
 The pendant consists of pistol grip housing, wire, and control plug.
 The control plug mates with the crane control socket.
+The control socket is mounted on the cranes housing.